markus-nilsson/dpp/README.md

   will allow the `execute` method to put data in a temporary path that will be deleted once the execution is done.

+## Tips and tricks

+When setting up a new node, start by defining the `po2i`, `i2o` and `execute` methods, as empty functions.
+Run the node in the `report` mode.
+Set a breakpoint within the empty functions, and start writing your code, and test it.
+Once you can run the report mode without errors, you're ready to start the execution mode (`execute`).

+Running the node without catching errors may cause it to stop early, in a subject with input/output errors, that you may wish to ignore.
+To deal with this, run the node for a subject where all preceeding nodes work correctly.
+For example

+`my_node().run('report', struct('do_try_catch', 0, 'id_filter', 'my_subject_id')`

 # Acknowledgements